CMBT metro station: The station

-Layout
+Station layout

 Supportive infrastructure

 The station lies within 1 km from the Koyambedu Junction.
 At least three pedestrian underpass has been planned on Jawaharlal Nehru Road and Kaliamman Koil Street.

 Commercial hub

 The station is one of the five stations in the first phase of the Chennai Metro project identified to be converted into commercial hubs, the others being Arignar Anna Alandur, Arumbakkam, Ekkattuthangal, and Ashok Nagar.
 Two buildings are planned on either ends of the station depending on the availability of land.